invertase/react-native-firebase-docs/docs/core/reference/App.md

 ### delete

-FirebaseApp.delete is only supported on iOS, therefore we cannot support it.
+App.delete is only supported on iOS, therefore we cannot support it.
 Please see [this issue comment](https://github.com/firebase/firebase-ios-sdk/issues/140#issuecomment-315953708) for more information.